ngendah/learn-gnu-make/readme.md

 $sudo dnf groups install -y  "Development Tools"
 ```

-Tutorial 7 has an extra requirement, which would prefer an rpm based distribution, such as Fedora, ;-).
+Tutorial 7 has an extra requirement, which would prefer an rpm based distribution, such as Fedora.

-# Whats covered
+# What's covered

 1. Introduction to GNU make.
 2. Building an executable.
 3. Building an executable with sources structured in sub-directories.
 4. Building shared libraries.
 5. Building rpm files.

 The concepts are laid out in a tutorial structure, with some tutorials having more than one example.
-But first we start with a broad [introduction to make](./introduction.md).

 LICENSE
 ==========